Cuda-Chen/cuda-chen.github.io/_posts/2023-04-02-my-sse2neon-contribution-of-rdtsc.md

 is set.

 If none of the three above conditions is met, you will not be able to access PMCCNTR or get its value.
-In fact, you can get the current timestamp using Linux kenrel API (`gettimeofday`) as usually the API is running in kernel mode.
+In fact, you can get the current timestamp using Linux kernel API (`gettimeofday`) as usually the API is running in kernel mode.

 ```c